2025 State of Performance Management Report

 • 27% Completion Boost

-Forms with 3-5 questions have a 27% higher completion rate vs. forms with 2 or fewer questions.
+Forms with 3–5 long-text questions generate a 27% higher completion rate compared to forms with two or fewer, demonstrating a clear optimal range.

 Goal Setting